kudarap/ratatxt/README.md

 ### Why we do it?

+### FAQs
+- Can I use unlimited texting plans?
+    - Yes
+- Can I use post-paid plans?
+    - Yes

 ### Contact
 Having question or suggestion for us? [contact us](http://chiligarlic.com) and we’ll help you sort it out.